Table of Contents

 Pursuing a PhD is not a small decision.
 Go talk to a professor in your area of interest.
 Make sure you understand what it is all actually about.
 Also, you should read this.

-You can apply before you commit, but before you commit to studying for a PhD, ask yourself this one important question, “what do I plan to do afterwards that requires a PhD?”
+You can apply before you commit, but before you commit to studying for a PhD, ask yourself this one important question: “what do I plan to do afterwards that requires a PhD?”
 Don't start if you don't have an answer.
 There are no industry positions out there where having a PhD degree, in and of itself, is a necessary or sufficient condition.
 (If you need inspiration.)
 If you want to become a “professor”, make sure you know what professors actually do.
-I am in front of a class for only 4 hours a week; most of what I do is not visible to a casual undergrad.
+I am in front of a class for only 4 hours a week; most of what I do is not visible to undergrads who only see me in class.

 While you are deciding, find out which school and professor is working on what in your area of interest.
 For computer architecture, a convenient starting point is IEEE Micro Magazine's annual Top Pick's issue.
 Skim through the article titles to see what topics interest you.
 Try to read a few of these “highlight” articles.
 To probe deeper, you have to dig into the referenced full papers in the conference proceedings.
 (Search on IEEE Xplore and ACM Portal.)